richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - PortAudioMicrophoneWrapper: PortAudioCallback() contains the data stream for Alexa request
       - SpeechSynthesizer: startPlaying() contains the data stream for Alexa response

+Below is a list of files modified:

+      - SampleApplication.cpp: To initialize FT900ConnectionHandler in separate thread.
+      - PortAudioMicrophoneWrapper.cpp: To feed in request data to microphone datastream.
+      - SpeechSynthesizer.cpp: To call the callback function when response is received.
+      - UserInputManager.cpp: To test pre-recorded audio requests.
+      - MediaPlayer.cpp: To fix audiosink issue.
+      - DefaultClient.h: To provide access to Speech Synthesizer handle.

 After modifications, the total size of the binary executable is 16.2MB.